arnau/seachess/notes/dive_into_the_link_header/index.md

 ```

 Let's twist it a bit; when the param name ends in `*` the value
-should follow the [RFC8187](https://tools.ietf.org/html/rfc8187), for example
+should follow the [IETF RFC8187], for example
 `UTF-8'en'An%20example`.
 With that in mind we can extend the original ABNF as:

 ```abnf